vboyev-MSFT/defender-docs/defender-endpoint/network-protection.md

 ```

-The Response category tells you what caused the event, for example:
+The Response category tells you what caused the event, as in this example:

 | ResponseCategory | Feature responsible for the event |
 |:---|:---|